el634dev/pokemon-store/README.md

 <!-- What problem does it (intend to) solve?-->
 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

+## Important
+Create a seperate js file for your pokedex logic or the pokedex will not work

 ## Technologies Used
 - HTML - version 5
 - CSS - version 3